seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 - Shapefile
 - File Geodatabase

-Importing a vector dataset into your project will:

-- Reproject the dataset to the WGS84 spherical coordinate system, aka EPSG:4326.
-- Transform the dataset into one or more formats including the [flatgeobuf](https://flatgeobuf.org/) cloud-optimized format and GeoJSON
-- Strip out any unnecessary feature properties (to reduce file size)
-- Optionally, expand multi-part geometries into single part
-- Calculates overall statistics including total area, and area by group property
-- Output the result to the `data/dist` directory, ready for testing
-- Add datasource to `project/datasource.json`

 Start the import process and it will ask you a series of questions, press Enter after each one, and look to see if a default answer is provided that is sufficient:

 ```bash